zxjzxj9/TransformerReactionPredictor/README.md

 The dataset used in this project can be found at [this link](https://ibm.box.com/v/ReactionSeq2SeqDataset), which is the data reference by by aforementioned paper.

 ## 3. Model
 We use the transformer to encode SIMILES string of reactants into hidden representation, then decode the hidden representation to the products.
 Attention scores between reactants and products can be explained as the reaction activity sites.
+Using the self-attention score, we can relate both the reactivity sites of reactants, as well sas the reactivity sites between reactants and products.